kyma-project/test-infra/README.md

 ### Documentation

-Documentation of available solutions, architecture and howto's is available in [docs](./docs) directory.
-Apart from docs directory, some documentation for specific components and tools, is placed in directory together with component or tool source code.
-See documentation [index](./docs/README.md) page.
-This index contains links to pages in whole test-infra repository.
+Documentation of available solutions, architecture, and how-tos is available in [docs](./docs) directory.
+Furthermore, you'll find documentation for specific components and tools in the directory together with the source code of the component or tool.
+See the documentation [index page](./docs/README.md), which provides links to pages in the whole test-infra repository.

 ### Prow